Uploading Video Assets

 The experience for in-person viewers will obviously depend on the quality of the file you uploaded and the projection environment, neither of which SparqFest currently addresses.
 SparqFest is, however, the screening environment for any online audience.
 Your viewers will not be watching the original you uploaded, but instead of one of the transcoded versions based on a combination of their device and bandwidth capabilities.

 You've experienced Netflix buffering content and some people will occasionally experience your video buffering.
 These flaws are not an artifact of the quality of our transcoding nor our bandwidth.
-We provide the highest quality transcoding and have the same bandwidth as Amazon Prime.
+We provide the highest quality transcoding and have the same Internet connection as Amazon Prime.
 The video streams are moved to endpoints all over the world and thus are being served relatively close to your viewers.
 Still, things go wrong between our cloud and viewer devices, and sometimes viewers just have terrible connections to the internet.

 On the security side of things, we are streaming HLS over encrypted connections to authenticated viewers.
 Your original file is never accessible to the end-user, and we do not download your work to the user computer.